 With that out of the way, both these laptops are fairly well made and lightweight, offer good screen options, decent IO, and larger batteries than most other options in their niches, with very few exceptions, such as the LG Grams.

 They are also competitively priced, with both the 13 and 14-inch variants starting at around 1100 EUR here in Europe and under $1000 in the US.
-However, the 13-inch ZenBook seems to be more widespread and more affordable as of right now, and that alone might be enough to steer you in its directions.
+However, the 13-inch ZenBook seems to be more widespread and more affordable as of right now, and that alone might be enough to steer you in its direction.
 Still, if the two sizes are available for the same kind of money in your region, I’d opt for the UX425.

 That mostly sums up our thoughts on these ZenBook series.
 Thanks for watching, and I’d also love to hear your thoughts on these two in the comment sections down below.